 Chihuahuas are known to suffer from dental issues.
 Periodontal disease is most often found in chihuahuas.

-Poor oral hygiene in dogs can lead to bacteria from the mouth entering the blood stream and impacting their heart, kidneys, and liver.
+Poor oral hygiene in dogs can lead to bacteria from the mouth entering the bloodstream and impacting their heart, kidneys, and liver.

 There are many signs that your chihuahua is suffering from an oral health issue, such as:

-- Their appetite decreases, which may be as a result of a painful dental issue that makes eating difficult.
+- Their appetite decreases, which may be a result of a painful dental issue that makes eating difficult.

 - Adult teeth should not wiggle loose like puppy teeth.
-Loose teeth is not a natural part of aging and can be prevented with good oral hygiene.
+Loose teeth are not a natural part of aging and can be prevented with good oral hygiene.
 Dogs lose teeth as a result of bone loss in their jaw from periodontal disease.

 - If you notice blood on your chihuahua’s toys, check their teeth.
 While they may have cut their gums on a sharp edge, it could be an indication of a more serious problem.

 - If your chihuahua is drooling excessively, that is an indication of an oral health issue and should be examined by a veterinarian.